Sage/f-streams/README.md

 });
 ```

-## Iterator interface
+## Iterable interface

-Readers implement the `Iterator` interface.
-You can iterate over them with a `for ... of ...` loop:
+Readers implement the `Iterable` interface.
+You can iterate over a reader with a `for ... of ...` loop:

 ``` javascript
 for (const val of numberReader(1000)) {